Looking for a free POS with a free card reader?

 - Cleveland, OH

-Ever since Square introduced the world to mobile, smartphone-based credit card processing in 2009, other payment processing companies have put a great effort into offering similar, competing products.
-Electronic Merchant Systems, a major card processor headquartered in Cleveland, Ohio whose founding dates back to 1987, is no exception.
-Introduced in 2013, EMS+ (EMS Plus) is their answer to Square, and it provides similar functionality while offering a flat per-transaction rate that’s 0.5% lower than what Square charges.
+Ever since Square introduced the world to mobile, smartphone-based credit card processing in 2009, other payment processing companies have put considerable effort into offering similar competing products.
+Electronic Merchant Systems, a major card processor headquartered in Cleveland, Ohio, whose founding dates back to 1987, is no exception.
+Introduced in 2013, EMS+ (EMSplus or sometimes Plus by EMS) is the company’s answer to Square, and it provides similar functionality while offering a flat per-transaction rate that’s lower than what Square charges.

 So, cheaper is better, right?
-After all, while a 0.5% lower rate might not sound like much, it can actually add up to a lot of money over time.
-That lower rate features heavily in Electronic Merchant Systems’ advertising for EMS+ and is the most common reason cited by merchants for signing up.
+That lower rate features heavily in Electronic Merchant Systems’ advertising for EMS+.
+It’s the most common reason cited by merchants for signing up.
 Unfortunately, as we’ll see below, the lower rate is just about the only significant advantage that EMS+ has over Square.
-Worse still, EMS+ suffers from many of the same problems that have dogged Square, including withheld funds, sudden account terminations, and poor customer service and support.

-Like Square and other mobile processing solutions, EMS+ combines a smartphone app and a small card reader that attaches to the headphone jack of your smartphone or tablet to turn your mobile device into a credit/debit card processing terminal.
-The app provides the interface to sync your device with the EMS Merchant Gateway, a web-based account where you can review transactions, manage inventory, and generate a variety of reports.
-You can also email receipts to your customers, or print them out using an optional Bluetooth receipt printer.
+Like Square and other mobile processing solutions, EMS+ combines a smartphone app and a small card reader that connects to your phone or tablet via the headphone jack, lightning port, or Bluetooth to turn your mobile device into a credit/debit card processing terminal.

-So, is EMS+ the answer to your mobile processing needs, or are you better off using Square or one of its other competitors?
-The answer is ultimately going to depend on several factors, including the size and nature of your business, and also the specific hardware that you already have.
+So is EMS+ the answer to your mobile processing needs, or are you better off using Square or one of its other competitors?
 Read on for our full review, and please leave a comment below to share your experiences using EMS+.